byashimov/typus/README.rst

 Typus
 =====

 Typus is a typography tool.
+Try out the demo_.

 Disclaimer